NVISOsecurity/BitSight-Automation-Tool/README.md

 ###### Available options for -e: Any

-This command writes to a file with the naming convention of: bitsight_asset_list-{entity}-YYYY-MM-DD.csv
+This command writes to a file with the naming convention of: bitsight_asset_list_{entity}_YYYY-MM-DD.csv

 It first queries for a total number of assets on an entity.
 Then it will retrieve a list of assets for that given entity.